udayakumar-s/ej2-angular-docs/ej2-angular/treeview/how-to/validate-the-text-when-renaming-the-tree-node.md

 ---
 layout: post
 title: Validate the text when renaming the tree node in Angular Treeview component | Syncfusion
-description: Learn here all about Validate the text when renaming the tree node in Syncfusion ##Platform_Name## Treeview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Validate the text when renaming the tree node in Syncfusion Angular Treeview component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Validate the text when renaming the tree node
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Validate the text when renaming the tree node in Angular Treeview component